linux-okernel/linux-okernel-components/test_mappings/vsys-update/README.md

 # Test programs to test linux-okernel protection of vsys region

 The vsys region is sometimes targeted as a way of bypassing SMEP/SMAP.
 It is mapped into userspace processes.
 If an attacker can make it writable, they can inject code or data into the kernel.
 This was used in the Proof of Concept for CVE-2016-8655 published by rebel.
-They used it to register a new systemctl which they used in turn to gain a root shell.
+This bug allowed an attacker to invoke and arbitrary function in the kernel.
+Rebel's POC used it twice.
+Once to invoke set_memory_rw() to set the vsys areas to RW.
+It then writes a new systemctl into the vys area, before using the bug again to invoke register_sysctl_table() to register the new sysctl.
+The new systemctl is then used to gain a root shell.
 We are grateful to rebel for sharing their work.

 For this test to work you will need to compile your kernel with the following options.